Amanda676/Homework/Week_20/README.md

 If you have execute permission on the file, it is possible to run it from the directory it was placed in using:
         ./cats.py

+### Why?

+Being able to create a 'bag of words' frequency list would be helpful Natural Language Processing (NLP) because it can useful to know the most frequent to quickly know what a text is about.